eclipse-che/che-docs/src/main/_docs/artik-ide-plugin/artik-start-windows.md

 INFO: (che start): Use: http://10.0.75.2:8080
 INFO: (che start): API: http://10.0.75.2:8080/swagger
 ```
 For your convenience, you may create a `.bat` file with the above docker syntax.
-You may also add `--restart=always` to run command so that Docker launches Artik IDE after it starts (which happens when Windows starts on Win 10 Professional using HyperV or after start boot2docker).
+You may also add `--restart=always` to run command so that Docker launches Artik IDE after it starts (which happens when Windows starts on Win 10 Professional using HyperV or after starting boot2docker).

 #### Installing Behind a Proxy
 If you are behind a proxy, you need to [configure your proxy settings]({{base}}{{site.links["artik-proxies"]}}) for Docker and the ARTIK IDE.